-5.1 The Service Provider will do everything in its power to ensure that the Service is provided in the terms and conditions provided for in the booking.
+5.1 The Service Provider will do everything in its power to ensure that the services are provided in accordance with the terms and conditions provided for in the booking.

-In no event may the number of participants present at the venue exceed the venue capacity established for each venue.
+Under no circumstances may the number of attendees present on the boat exceed the capacity established for each boat.

 5.2 Any equipment or items which may prove hazardous for customers or the Service Provider’s staff will be refused.

-5.3 Proper dressing and respectful behaviour not prejudicial to the safety rules are required.
+5.3 Correct dress and respectful behaviour in compliance with the safety rules are required.

 Article 6 – Confidentiality

-The parties mutually undertake to keep the strictest confidentiality on all documents and information that are brought to their attention in the context of execution of the services.
+The parties mutually undertake to maintain the strictest confidentiality in respect of all documents and information that are brought to their attention in relation to the performance of the services.

 Article 7 - Intellectual property

-The Service Provider is owner of all intellectual property rights relating to the BATOBUS trademarks and to the website “https://www.batobus.com/”.
+The Service Provider is owner of all intellectual property rights relating to the BATOBUS trademark and to the “www.batobus.com” website.

 Accessible elements, notably in the form of texts, photographs, images, icons and sound, are also protected by intellectual and industrial property rights and other private rights.
-In no event may the Customer reproduce, represent, modify, transmit, publish, adapt, on any medium whatsoever, using any means whatsoever, or use in any way whatsoever, all or part of the Service Provider’s trademarks without its prior authorisation.
-Use that has not been authorised beforehand, on any basis whatsoever, of all or part of the information may form the subject of any appropriate action, including an action for infringement.
+Under no circumstances may the Customer reproduce, represent, modify, transmit, publish, adapt, on any medium whatsoever, using any means whatsoever, or use in any way whatsoever, all or part of the Service Provider’s trademarks without its prior authorisation.
+Any use that has not been authorised beforehand, on any basis whatsoever, of all or part of the information may be the subject of any appropriate action, including an action for infringement.